 - Galleries as Vivienne etc.

 Day 3: Paris

-Today, first we will fathom Mona Lisa's smile in the Louvre and afterwards look at all the masterpieces of art, which the Musee d'Orsay has to offer.
+Today, first we will contemplate Mona Lisa's smile in the Louvre and afterwards look at all the masterpieces of art, which the Musee d'Orsay has to offer.
 Pont-Neuf is known to be the oldest stone bridge in Paris, and we will be crossing it, heading towards the Rive Gauche.
 Along the quays, we will finally make our way to the Musee d'Orsay.
-Once the place was used as an important railway line and train station, today there are found unique paintings from Cezanne, Manet, van Gogh and Monet.
-In the afternoon, we will explore and investigate the bohemian myths of the Quartier Latin, Saint Germain des Pres as well as Montparnass.
-Those areas have always been home to the intellectual circles of Paris, and up to this Day, the avant-garde is being found here.
-Café Flore is the perfect setting for us to relax, having an authentic café au lait while watching the bustling activities on the streets.
+Once, the place was used as an important railway line and train station.
+Recently, there were unique paintings found from Cezanne, Manet, van Gogh and Monet.
+In the afternoon, we will explore and investigate the bohemian myths of the Quartier Latin, Saint Germain des Pres, as well as Montparnasse.
+Those areas have always been home to the intellectual circles of Paris, and up to this day, the avant-garde is found here.
+Café Flore is the perfect setting for us to relax and have an authentic café au lait, while watching the bustling activities on the streets.